Hunting is a natural way we can participate in the circle of life. But how hunters choose their shots is CRITICAL.

 - Or visit a shooting range!
 Check out the National Shooting Sport Foundation’s directory to find one near you.

 Oh and don’t miss this fun lesson activity below!
-It will prep you for shooting ranges by giving you the entire package to hunter safety: responsibilities, ethics, laws, conservation, and firearm basics.
+It will prep you for your future hunting expedition by giving you the entire package to hunter ethics.